Academic Catalogs

 Library Services

-Containing more than 100,000 books, periodicals, and video visual materials, the Orange Coast College Library supports and enriches the quality of the College’s educational program.
+Containing more than 100,000 books, 40,000 ebooks, periodicals, and video materials, the Orange Coast College Library supports and enriches the quality of the College’s educational program.
 Check the Library website for hours of operation.
 The Library is closed during all school holidays.
-Remote access to the Library’s online catalog and full-text databases is available through the Library website at https://orangecoastcollege.edu/academics/library/index.html.
+Remote access to the Library’s online catalog and full-text databases is available through the Library website at https://orangecoastcollege.edu/academics/library/index.html

 Reference librarians are available to teach and guide students in using the numerous print and online resources provided by the Library.
-The Library offers three transferrable courses (LIBR A100, Library and Information Competency 3 units; LIBR A100H, an Honors version of LIBR A100, and LIBR A103, 1 unit) designed to develop research skills and think critically about information sources and how information is used and misused.
+The Library offers three transferrable courses (LIBR A100, Library and Information Competency 3 units; LIBR A100H, an Honors version of LIBR A100, and LIBR A103, College Research Skills, 1 unit) designed to develop research skills and critical thinking about information sources and how information is used and misused.